 Born in Uganda to parents of Gujarati (India) and Egyptian descent, she and her family immigrated to Vancouver, Canada in 1972 when the dictator Idi Amin Dada ordered people of Asian descent to leave the country.
-She attended a secular and an Islamic school, but says she was dismissed from the Islamic school for asking too many questions.
+She attended secular and Islamic schools, but says she was dismissed from the Islamic school for asking too many questions.
 Nevertheless, she continued learning Arabic and studying Islam on her own.

 Manji graduated from the University of British Columbia and became a journalist, television producer, and author.
-In 1998, Manji hosted QT: Queer Television, a program on LGBTQ news and issues that was produced and broadcast until 2001.
+In 1998, Manji hosted QT: Queer Television, a program on LGBTQ news and issues that was broadcast until 2001.
 In 2004, she published The Trouble With Islam: A Muslim’s Call for Reform in Her Faith in which she counters Muslim condemnation of homosexuality by asking: “If the all-knowing, all-powerful God didn’t wish to make me a lesbian, then why didn’t He make someone else in my place?” and further: “How can the Koran at once denounce homosexuality and declare that Allah ‘makes excellent everything He creates’?”
 Three years later, she released Faith Without Fear, a documentary chronicling her travels and conversations with people in Canada, the Middle East, and Europe.
 In 2008, she founded the Moral Courage Project at New York University’s Wagner School of Public Service.

 It was during her time with QT that Manji began formulating her ideas on the reform of Islam, including her condemnation of human rights violations perpetrated in the name of the Qur’an and the manipulation of religion for terrorist purposes.
 She advocated for a return to ijtihad, the Islamic tradition of independent thinking, including an acknowledgement that the Qur’an gives women the right to think for themselves.
 Manji called for reinterpretation, not rewriting, of the sacred text, and created Project Ijtihad, a charitable organization that promotes positive views of Islam along with acceptance of diversity.